timotejroiko/astrobot-docs/README.md

 Astrobot's uses slash commands `/` and it also works in DMs.

-Also, if edit your commands Astrobot will edit its response accordingly, and if you delete your command, Astrobot will also delete its response. how cool is that? :3

 So lets get started with Astrobot's basic commands:

 ### Help